liriliri/licia/doc.md

 logger.on('all', function (type, argList)
 {
-    // It's affected by log level.
+    // It's not affected by log level.
 });

 logger.on('debug', function (argList)